rainlanguage/rain-protocol/README.md

 The Trust contract has a minimum raise parameter (can be zero).

-When the Trust contract `exit` is called the total reserve asset in the pool after redeeming any excees tokens is compared to the initial reserve total across both the pool and the tokens.
+When the Trust contract `exit` is called the total reserve asset in the pool after redeeming any excess tokens is compared to the initial reserve total across both the pool and the tokens.

 The Trust contract `exit` is public and can be called by anyone, this is to stop the Trust owner holding the overall process hostage in the case of a failed raise (blocking end-users getting their refunds).
 Internally this delegates to the pool's `exit` function which can only be called by the owner (the Trust) and after the unblock block, so it cannot be called early even though it is public.